-The area is shown as being at risk of coastal flooding on the SEPA online indicative flood risk map.
-As far as we are aware the property has not been affected by flooding.
+The area is shown as being at risk of flooding from rivers on the SEPA online indicative flood risk map.
+As far as we are aware the property has not been affected by flooding and Forres have completed a flood alleviation works.
 Therefore the valuation assumes that insurance can be obtained on normal terms.